PointProcess/PointPatternDeviations/README.md

 ### 1. Sweat gland outlier analysis

 An R markdown file and the associated pdf output are location in the folder SweatGlandOutliers.
-This is an extension of the work in Kuronen et al. (2021).
+This is an extension of the work in <a href="https://doi.org/10.1002/sim.8891" target="new">Kuronen et al. (2021)</a>.
 The code associated with that paper can be found at https://github.com/mikkoku/SweatPaper.